Braemes History, Family Crest & Coats of Arms

 Early History of the Braemes family

 This web page shows only a small excerpt of our Braemes research.
-Another 232 words (17 lines of text) covering the years 1086, 1379, 1500, 1600, 1751, 1602, 1681, 1660, 1718, 1707 and 1718 are included under the topic Early Braemes History in all our PDF Extended History products and printed products wherever possible.
+Another 232 words (17 lines of text) covering the years 1086, 1379, 1500, 1600, 1751, 1555, 1555, 1602, 1681, 1660, 1718, 1707, 1718, 1707 and 1718 are included under the topic Early Braemes History in all our PDF Extended History products and printed products wherever possible.

 Braemes Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Braemes family name include Braham, Braim, Bramham, Brame, Braem and others.

 Early Notables of the Braemes family (pre 1700)

 Another 121 words (9 lines of text) are included under the topic Early Braemes Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Braemes family